 Grand Challenges Canada is dedicated to supporting bold ideas with big impact in global health.
-We are funded by the Government of Canada and we fund innovators in low- and middle- income countries and in Canada.
-The bold ideas integrate science and technology, social and business innovation (we call this Integrated Innovation) and we work to catalyze scale, sustainability and impact.
+We are funded by the Government of Canada; we fund innovators in lowand middle-income countries and in Canada.
+The bold ideas integrate science and technology, social and business innovation (we call this Integrated Innovation).
+We work to catalyze scaling, sustainability and impact.
 We have a determined focus on results and on saving and improving lives.